trigvi/telegrammo/README.md

-Nodejs API app for creating and managing sub-bots for a main Telegram bot.
-Here's how it works:
+Nodejs API app for managing sub-bots of a Telegram bot.

+*Developed with: Nodejs 10, Postgres 9.6, Debian 9*

+&nbsp;
+&nbsp;

+# In A Nutshell

+It was developed because Telegram let's you only create 20 bots.

+This app, given one Telegram bot, let's you define infinite sub-bots in your own database.
+Here's how it works in a nutshell:

 * Create a main bot directly on the Telegram app.
-* Add main bot settings to this API.
+* Add main bot settings to this API's configuration file.
+* Setup and run this API.
 * Tell Telegram this API's webhook URL for your main bot.
-* Use this API to define sub-bots.
+* Use this API to define sub-bots, it will automatically store subscribers.
-* Sub-bots (and their subscribers) get stored in this API's db.
 * Telegram users will be able to subscribe to a sub-bot.
 * Use this API to send messages to all subscribers of a sub-bot.

-*Developed with: Nodejs 10, Postgres 9.6, Debian 9*

 &nbsp;
 &nbsp;